CM-lifts for Isogeny Classes of Shimura F-crystals over Finite Fields

+{\bf (b)} We assume that $\scrC$ is semisimple and of $B_n$ and $D_n$ type in the sense of Definition 1.2.4 (a).
+Then $TT\grR$ holds for $\scrC$.}

 In Sections 5 and 6 we prove Basic Theorems 4.1 and 4.2 (respectively).
-The following three Corollaries are abstract extensions of [Zi1, Thm.
-4.4] for $p>3$ and for contexts related to Shimura varieties of either $B_n$ or $D_n^{\dbR}$ type.
-They are also the very first situations where complete ramified $\text{CM}$-classifications are accomplished.
-Their proofs are presented in Section 7.
-Let $\grT$ be the restriction to $\Lie(\scrG^{\der})$ of the trace form on $\End(M)$.
-Let $\grK$ be the Killing form on $\Lie(\scrG^{\der})$.
+The following corollary is an abstract extension of [Zi1, Thm.
+4.4] for $p\ge 3$ and for contexts related to Shimura pairs of either $B_n$ or $D_n^{\dbR}$ type.
+It also represents the very first situations where complete ramified $\text{CM}$-classifications are accomplished.